marllomartin/delivery-app/README.md

     * The user is authenticated when logging in;

-    * Each user sensible credentials are hashed when read and saved in the database;
+    * Each user sensible credentials are hashed when saved in the database;

   * Visualize every product available to purchase;